 Freehold property 50 years

 Office equipment 3 to 10 years

 Furniture and fittings 5 to 10 years

-Renovation 5 to 8 years
+Renovation 15 years

 Freehold land and building are collectively classified as "Freehold property".

 No depreciation is charged on work-in-progress as they are not yet in use as at the end of the financial year.